otto-de/api-guidelines/references/relative-vs-absolute-uris.md

 Absolute URIs prohibit clientside complexity as the client can simply extract the URI out of the payload into his workflow.
 What seems very handy from the client perspective can lead to a problem, when the client operates through a proxy.

 After the initial request, the client still wants to operate through the proxy and not call the API directly.
 For this reason the Team responsible for the API should never hardcode the hostname:port part of their URI.
 In fact they should provide an ability to replace the hostname of their given URIs.
-This should be done by supporting the X-FORWARDED-HOST header which identifies the original host requested by the client.
-Spring HATEOAS supports the X-FORWARDED-Headers by default.
+This should be done by supporting the Forwarded header which identifies the original host requested by the client.
+Spring HATEOAS supports the Forwarded header by default.
 We must follow this pattern.

 ## Shopoffice point of view